devAmoghS/Machine-Learning-with-Python/k_nearest_neighbors/Understanding the algorithm.md

 Given some labelled data points, we have to classify a new data point according to its nearest neigbors.

+**Example used here**

+We have the data for large social network company which ran polls for their favroite programming language.
+The users belong from a group of large cities.
+Now the VP of Community Engagement want you to `predict the` **favorite programming language** `for the places that were` **not** `part of the survey`

 ### Intuition

 * In kNN, k is the no. of neigbors you will evaluate to decide which group a new data point will belong to ?